best2list/best2listorginal/readme.md

-This Website Was Created For All Businesses In The World Which Want To Be Seen.
+The Best Directory To Reach Farsi Speakers Of The World
 ## Basic Features